 How will you support those who use your software?

-We will build documentation in many forms: quickstart, how-to as text and video, FAQ, etc.
+We have built documentation in many forms: quickstart, how-to as text and video, FAQ, etc.

-Channels available to users will be: email to helpdesk, Slack channel, github issues
+Channels available to users are : email to Lasair helpdesk, and the Rubin Community forum.
+The preferred route is the latter.

-Those who have accounts with Lasair may get occasional emails about upgrades / new releases.
+Those who have accounts with Lasair will get occasional emails about upgrades / new releases.

 How will your software contribute to research?

-The Lasair system will enable astronomers to get what they want from a billion dollar science project (LSST), by filtering and storing the firehose of data.
+The Lasair system will enable astronomers to get what they want from a billion dollar science survey (LSST), by filtering and storing the firehose of data.

-Specifically, Lasair will improve understanding of supernovae, active galaxies, stellar ourbursts, planet formation, and solar system objects.
+Specifically, Lasair will improve understanding of supernovae, active galaxies, stellar outbursts, planet formation, and solar system objects.

 How will your software relate to other research objects?